 Plaza de MayoThe large square in May is the historical and political heart of the city.
 The present place includes, among other things, the original Plaza Mayor (or Plaza Grande), delimited by the conquistador Juan de Garay when he founded the city of Buenos Aires on June 11, 1580.
 It is surrounded by the city's main power centers: Casa Rosada, seat of the Presidency of the Nation, the Metropolitan Cathedral, the Cabildo (former municipality), the Palace of the City of Buenos Aires, or the seat of the Banco de la Nación Argentina.
 From the square, the beautiful Avenida de Mayo joins, after crossing the impressive avenue 9 of Julio, the Congreso de la Nación, the Argentine parliament.
 The Plaza de Mayo is the focal point of the expression of the people.
 All the political and social protests and protests that make the capital go away or do.

 Quite simply: the mythical café of Buenos Aires.
-Founded in 1858, it is the oldest coffee in the country.
-Impossible to leave the city without at least having a cup of coffee...
-Time has stopped there.
-Take the opportunity to explore the area, including the all-wooden literary lounge (at the back).
-The café also houses a tourist information point in the back of the Buenos Aires municipality.
-Tango shows are regularly performed in the basement, in a very intimate atmosphere.
+Founded in 1858, it is the oldest café in the country.
+Impossible to leave the city without at least having a cup of coffee there...
+Time has stood still.
+You should take the opportunity to explore the premises, including the wooden literary lounge (at the back).
+The café is also home to a tourist information point for the municipality of Buenos Aires.
+Tango shows are regularly held in the basement, in a very intimate atmosphere.
 A must see!

 Book your trip !

 Book a table